Maikungsa/Web-Programming/README.md

 # Web-Programming
-This repository contains all assignment from Web Programming Course
+This repository contains all assignments from Web Programming Course